-This, tied in with marketing attribution means you can see what channels, campaigns and keywords are bringing in the most revenue via phone call.
-We also track forms and live chat.
+With marketing attribution you can see what channels, campaigns and keywords are bringing in the most revenue via inbound leads.

 This closed-loop marketing attribution allows you to get a full view of your sales and marketing data and how the two interlink.

 Here’s how it works